JimDesu/basis-lang/README.md

   arg3
 ```

 The `_` token is a placeholder; like `::`, it serves multiple purposes.
-In a productive parameter position at a call site, `_` says "I don't care about this result" — for example, a caller of `quotrem` (§3.1) who needs only the quotient may write:
+In a CREATE parameter position at a call site, `_` says "I don't care about this result" — for example, a caller of `quotrem` (§3.1) who needs only the quotient may write:

 ```
 #x <- quotrem: _, 10, 3
 ```

 The remainder is computed and discarded.
-The discard form of `_` is valid only in productive parameter positions.
+The discard form of `_` is valid only in CREATE parameter positions.
 Its other uses are partial application (§9.5) and variant construction (§5.6, §7).

 ## 4. Failure and Recovery